jgeraigery/SpotlightHelp/pages/ConnectSpotlightDiagnosticServer/spotlightds_alarm_emailservice.md

 ---
-title: ﻿Diagnostic Server - Email Service Alarm
+title: ﻿Diagnostic Server - Email Service alarm
 tags: [spotlightds_alarms]
 last_updated: July 29, 2016
 summary: "The Diagnostic Server could not connect to the specified email server or the email service is not configured."